Configure the Viewer through code (Blueprints)

 rr.send_blueprint(my_blueprint, make_active=True)

-Customizing space views customizing-space-views
+Customizing views customizing-views

-Any of the space views (BarChartView, Spatial2DView, Spatial3DView, TensorView, TextDocumentView, TextLogView, or TimeSeriesView) can be instantiated with no arguments.
+Any of the views (BarChartView, Spatial2DView, Spatial3DView, TensorView, TextDocumentView, TextLogView, or TimeSeriesView) can be instantiated with no arguments.
 By default these views try to include all compatible entities.

 For example, the following blueprint creates a single 3D view that includes all the 3D content you have logged to the entity tree: